subhra2508/Video-Service-App/README.md

 # Video-Service-App
-## This is made by Django,Bootstrap,React.
+## This is made by Django,Bootstrap,and Reactjs.